usnistgov/retrofit-cost-ml/README.md

-# Retrofit Cost Tool
+# Retrofit Cost Prediction Tool

-A Python package for predicting seismic retrofit costs using machine learning models.
+A Python package for predicting seismic retrofit costs using pre-trained machine learning models.

 ## Overview

-This tool provides machine learning models to predict the cost of seismic retrofits for buildings.
-It includes pre-trained models and allows users to make predictions on their own data.
+This tool provides pre-trained machine learning models to predict the cost of seismic retrofits for buildings.
+Users can select any of the models to make predictions on their own data.

 ## Installation